-- Blood clot lodging in the lung (pulmonary embolism)
+Blood clot in the lung (pulmonary embolism)

-- Damage to the heart valve on the right side of the heart, causing it to leak
+Damage to the heart valve on the right side of the heart, causing it to leak

-- Complications from anesthesia
+Complications from anesthesia

-- Fluid accumulation around the heart or lung
+Fluid accumulation around the heart or lung

-- Bleeding under the skin
+Bleeding under the skin

-- Swelling of the arm
+Swelling of the arm

 Talk with your healthcare provider about what you should do to prepare for your lead

-day of your procedure.
+Often this is before midnight of the day of your procedure.
 Follow instructions about

 what medicines to take before the procedure.
 Don’t stop taking any medicine unless

-- Electrocardiogram (ECG), to analyze the heart rhythm
+Electrocardiogram (ECG), to analyze the heart rhythm

-- Echocardiography (Echo), to evaluate heart anatomy and function
+Echocardiography (echo), to evaluate heart anatomy and function

-- Venogram, to evaluate vein anatomy surrounding the device
+Venogram, to evaluate vein anatomy surrounding the device

-- Blood tests, to establish a baseline before the procedure
+Blood tests, to establish a baseline before the procedure